 Many justice-involved youth have experienced trauma.
 Our approach helps youth address trauma as well as accept accountability for the impact of their behaviors toward others.
 Youth develop foundational skills surrounding healthy relationships in this program.

-FPI's Justice-Involved Women & Gender Diverse Curriculum
+FPI’s Justice-Involved women &

 This curriculum is designed to help justice-involved women and gender-diverse populations address their trauma and build skills needed for healthy relationships.
 Used as an ongoing program, this curriculum has proven to help facilities be safer and healthier for residents, staff, and communities.
-Click here for full report.
+Click here for the full report.

 This curriculum is gender-responsive and melds cognitive-behavioral and trauma-focused evidence-based strategies.
 In doing so, it offers a road map for both accountability and healing.